For the Children

 EBC was founded in 1990 because Karen Ridlon, a local pediatric nurse practitioner, became concerned about the large numbers of babies in her practice that began life without adequate food, clothing, beds or safety equipment.

 For 50 weeks each year, volunteers and staff at Eastside Baby Corner collect community donations, purchase and distribute children's and maternity items to families in collaboration with virtually every organization helping families in our area.
 Case managers from partner agencies assess the needs of the family, request the items from EBC, pick up and deliver them to the family.
-Serving a broad area in east King County that extends to the Cascade foothills and from south of Renton to the edge of Snohomish County, EBC serves as a diaper bank, a clothing bank, and a food source for more than 500 kids each week.
+Serving a broad area across King County that extends to the Cascade foothills and from south of Renton into south Snohomish County, EBC serves as a diaper bank, a clothing bank, and a food source for more than 500 kids each week.

 EBC leverages the impact of direct service providers by providing essential goods to the families they are helping.
 We practice good stewardship of resources through smart purchasing in bulk, reliance on volunteers and in-kind donations, including warehouse space donated by Rowley Properties.
 EBC is the major source of baby food, formula, diapers, cribs and car seats for ten local food banks.

 The EBC model is built upon strong relationships with our partners and our commitment to collaboration; it has been successfully replicated nationally by six organizations.
 Our work has been recognized with many awards, including the 2009 Bellevue Chamber of Commerce Eastside Business Award for Non-Profit Community Impact.
 The Bellevue Rotary Club honored EBC as the non-profit partner for its 2010 gala and auction in support of our Bridge to Sustainability initiative.
 Founder Karen Ridlon received the Leadership Eastside LENi Community Choice Leadership Award in 2013.